 RNY 5-16-16 Pre-Op 9lbs, M1-18.5lbs, M2-18.1lbs, M3-14.8lbs, M4-10.4lbs, M5-9.2lbs, M6-7lbs, M7-6.2lbs, M8-8.8lbs,M9-7.8lbs, M10-1 lb, M11-.6lbs, M12-4.4lbs

 I'm at 170 now (planning to lose another 30) and got rid of my wide calf boots as they were too big.
 Today I bought a pair of regular boots that come just below the knee.
 They have a.
 Elasticized gore which I need as they are snug but they do fit. :).
 I took a pic because I'm proud of the boots and the size 10 jeggings that I also bought today.
 I am going to share it on the menu thread but I will share with you here.

-Happily married, mom of 2 teens and a pre-teen.
+Happily married, mom of 3 teens.
 On a journey to healthy!

 Teena, you look fabulous!
 Congratulations on your new boots!
 Thanks for sharing!

 I actually could never bring myself to wear wide calf boots, since to my critical eye, they seemed to accentuate my oversized calves.
 The boots just looked so huge and so did my calves!
 So I wore tights and shoes instead.
 I haven't needed snow boots since 2000 - for me my boots were much more about fashion than necessity.
 I really do look forward to fitting into them again!
 I actually got rid of an old pair of very expensive but very narrow shaft boots because I figured that ship had permanently sailed.
 Now I wish I had tried stretching them instead!